-NYSDOH promotes development of skilled and certified workforce for lead remediation while increasing availability of lead safe work practices training for property owners, contractors, and residents.
+NYSDOH promotes development of a skilled and certified workforce for lead remediation while increasing availability of lead safe work practices training for property owners, contractors, and residents.
 NYS grantees continue to use various techniques to facilitate training among a diverse population.
-Most of the trainings are free or at reduced cost and are convenient for participants to attend.
-In addition, grantees provide incentive packages containing lead hazard control supplies to participants who completed the training.
+Most of the trainings are free or offered at a reduced cost and are convenient for participants to attend.
+In addition, many grantees provide incentive packages containing lead hazard control supplies to participants who complete the training.